Sam Swaap: After the War

-On 4 February 1945, Swaap was notified that he would be transferred from Theresienstadt concentration camp to Switzerland where he could settle.
+On 4 February 1945, Swaap was notified that he would be transferred from Theresienstadt concentration camp to Switzerland, where he could settle.

 The Residence Orchestra offered Swaap the opportunity to return to his position.
 He accepted and on 20 November 1945 he played his first post-war concert in Diligentia.
-A month later, On the occasion of the Chanoekafeest, he played in Museum Boijmans Van Beuningen in Rotterdam.
+A month later, on the occasion of the Chanoekafeest, he played in Museum Boijmans Van Beuningen in Rotterdam.

 In 1947 Swaap retired from the Residence Orchestra.
-A year later he formed the Dutch Chamber Symphony Orchestra and from that time onwards dedicated most of his time to conducting.
+A year later, he formed the Dutch Chamber Symphony Orchestra and then dedicated most of his time to conducting.

 During the course of his career, Swaap received a number of awards.
 He died in 1971 at the age of 83.

 Legacy

-A part of his private collection of scores and music is located in the Felicja Blumental Music Library, Tel Aviv.
+The Felicja Blumental Music Library, Tel Aviv, hosts his collection of music.